cekit/cekit/docs/configuration.rst

 ``work_dir``
 ^^^^^^^^^^^^

-Contains location of Concreate working directory, which is used to store some persistent data like dist_git repositories.
+Contains location of Cekit working directory, which is used to store some persistent data like dist_git repositories.

 ``ssl_verify``